STAT540-UBC-2022/project-team-11/Results/Analysis_and_Results.md

 ## RNA-Seq analysis

 Before creating, the DGEList, `Combat_seq()` was utilized to adjust the count matrix for batch effects.
-This adjusted count matrix as well the modified metadata (including the imputed sex annotations) are used to build the DGEList.
+This adjusted count matrix as well the modified metadata (including the imputed sex annotations) were used to build the DGEList.

-After TMM normalization and filtering of lowly expressed genes (cpm > 10 for at least 2 samples), data visualization was perfomed.
+After TMM normalization and filtering of lowly expressed genes (cpm > 10 for at least 2 samples), data visualization was performed.

-The boxplot show the distribution of gene expression levels of 20 samples.
+The boxplot shows the distribution of gene expression levels of 20 samples.
 Only a small number of samples have different distributions i.e. sample 167 and 169.

 ![](https://github.com/STAT540-UBC-2022/project-team-11/blob/580decab757e78a930b6954cbb1988a954c6f572/Results/Plots/box_plot.jpg)